balajihambeere/next-stock/README.md

 - Material-UI components for a modern and responsive UI design
 - Mongodb database integration with optimized queries
 - Deployment-ready architecture that can be easily containerized using Docker

-### Implementing robust error handling mechanisms in a React application
+- Implementing robust error handling mechanisms in a React application
     1. Error Boundaries for Component-Level Errors
     2. Handling API Errors
     3. Global Error Handling with Context API
     4. Logging Errors using logrocket

-### Implementing cache solutions using Redis
+- Implementing cache solutions using Redis
     - caching large amounts of data in redis cache

-### Implementing message queue solutions using RabbitMQ
+- Implementing message queue solutions using RabbitMQ
     - Use message queues for asynchronous communication between services, ensuring decoupling and reliability.

-#### Implementing Circuit Breaker Pattern
+- Circuit Breaker Pattern
     - Prevent a network or service failure from cascading to other services.
+- clustering strategies
+    - Implementing clustering strategies for enhancing application performance and fault tolerance.

 ## Installation and Setup